 The term 'Internal Revenue Service (IRS)' is included in the Economics edition of the Financial Dictionary.
 Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+Check for lowest price here...

 The Internal Revenue Service is an agency of the United States government.
 It is an entity that falls under the Department of the Treasury.
 The IRS’ purpose is to collect incomes taxes from businesses and working individuals.
 Workers generally pay in their incomes taxes to the IRS once a year.
 There are cases where groups pay taxes quarterly, as with businesses and independent contractors who make more than pre-determined amounts.
 In practice employers withhold most individuals’ taxes are from their paychecks.

 For most individuals and small businesses, annual tax payments are due every year on April 15th.
 They pay these for the preceding year.
 Submitting these payments and forms is known as filing taxes with the IRS.
 The agency also permits extensions for filing if the requests are turned in ahead of the due date.
 Estimated payments have to come with the request for extension.

 The Internal Revenue Service figures up taxes for individuals and businesses on a sliding scale.
 Individuals and entities that earn higher amounts are subsequently placed into higher tax brackets.
 The more individuals earn, the higher amount they will be required to pay to the IRS.

 Any person who earns a yearly salary or who is paid wages by the hour will have taxes estimated and deducted directly from every payroll.
 This creates a situation where too much or too little money may be deducted throughout the year.
 Individuals who overpay will receive a refund.
 Those who underpay will have to make a payment to cover the additional tax if the appropriate amount did not come out of checks during the year.